 Returning to the US in 1990 he has involved himself in local environmental organizations and projects in the North Bay, serving as a founding member and president of Sustainble Novato and on the board of Sustainable Marin.
 He also served on the Steering Committee of the Venture Greenhouse, continuing his support for the role that conscious business can play in meeting the challenges of climate change.

 Larry has supported the Sustainable Enterprise conference as a volunteer for the past 8 years.
-He is currently ℅-founder of Transitioning Life Challenges, a membership based company set up to support individuals and communities to organize themselves in networks of support for meeting the health and financial challenges of our aging population.
+He is Founder of One Earth Enterprise, LLC, a membership based company set up to support individuals and communities to organize themselves in networks of support for meeting the health and financial challenges of our aging population.